Financial Aid Appeal Request

 You must analyze and evaluate your circumstances, then develop a long-term plan to ensure you will achieve your educational goals.

-- What were the mitigating circumstances that prevented you from meeting our academic progress standards?
+- What were the mitigating circumstances that prevented you from meeting minimum SAP standards?

-- What steps have you taken to overcome these circumstances?
+- What steps have you taken to overcome and resolve these circumstances?

-- What steps will you take to ensure you remain academically eligible for financial aid and how can TCC assist in this process?
+- How will you ensure you remain academically eligible for financial aid at TCC?

-- What are your long-term academic goals and what steps are necessary to achieve them?
+- What are your long-term academic and career goals?

 Note: "I need financial aid for school" or anything similar is not an acceptable response for the questions.

-You must include any documentation that supports your mitigating circumstance, such as medical documents with medical release, employment documentation, legal documentation, etc.) that occurred during the period(s) of enrollment in which the minimum SAP standards were not met.
+You should include any documentation that supports your mitigating circumstance (medical documents with medical release, employment documentation, legal documentation, etc.) that occurred during the period(s) of enrollment in which the minimum SAP standards were not met.